FOOD FOR THOUGHT...

 - I pledge to try at least one new local ingredient each season this year

-- I pledge to taste - and share my taste notes - about one local added-value food product this year
+- I pledge to taste - and share my tasting notes - about one local added-value food product this year

-- I pledge to purchase a Community Supported Agriculture (CSA) share or shop at least once for as many of my weekly items at the farmers market and local food coop, each season of this year
+- I pledge to purchase a Community Supported Agriculture (CSA) share or shop at least once each season of this year for as many of my weekly items at the farmers market and local food coop

-- I pledge to eat at a locally owned restaurant for at least outing, asking about their local, fresh and sustainably sourced fare.
+- I pledge to eat at a locally owned restaurant for at least one extra outing this year, always asking about their local, fresh and sustainably sourced fare.

 For the Farmer & Restaurant -